lazyslacker/gen-ai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 ### Vocabulary Table

-- The vocabulary table should only include nouns, verbs, adverbs, adjectives
+- Only include nouns, verbs, adverbs, adjectives
-- The vocabulary table should only have the following columns: Japanese, Romaji, English
+- Only have the following columns: Japanese, Romaji, English
+- The Japanese column must use Hiragino Kaku Gothic font
-- Do not provide particles in the vocabulary table, the student needs to figure the correct particles to use
+- Do not include particles
-- Ensure there are no repeats eg. if a word is repeated twice, show it only once
+- Do not repeat words
-- If there is more than one version of a word, show the most common example
+- Show the most common example of a word

 ### Sentence Structure

-- Do not provide particles in the sentence structure
+- Do not use particles in the sentence structure
-- Do not provide tenses or conjugations in the sentence structure
+- Do not show tenses or conjugations in the sentence structure
-- Remember to consider beginner level sentence structures
+- Only show beginner level sentence structures
-- Reference Sentence Structure Examples section below for good structure examples
+- Reference Sentence Structure Examples section below for examples

 ### Clues, Considerations, Next Steps